Scorchidae/scorchidae.github.io/_pages/cv.md

 {% include base_path %}

-  Education
+&nbsp;Education
 ======
-  PhD Student in Earth, Marine, and Environmental Sciences                    August 2025-Present
+&nbsp;&nbsp;PhD Student in Earth, Marine, and Environmental Sciences          August 2025-Present
     University of North Carolina at Chapel Hill Bachelor of Science in Biology College of William &Mary                    August 2021-May 2025 Concentration in Marine Biology | Minor in Computer Science